MattX/relambda/README.md

 ## Testing

 Some integ tests are included.
-I think I've tested all programs in the CUAN (`ftp://ftp.madore.org/pub/madore/unlambda/CUAN/`).
+I've tested most of the programs in the CUAN (`ftp://ftp.madore.org/pub/madore/unlambda/CUAN/`).
 The `test-runner` script will run [the suite of tests at `ftp://ftp.madore.org/pub/madore/unlambda/tests/unlambda-tests`](https://bit.ly/32lcbMA) (which you need to download if you want to run them—I am not including them here as this file has no copyright information.)

-## Speed
+### Performance

 Very informal testing suggests that this interpreter is quite a bit faster than the C-refcount interpreter included in the official CPAN distribution.
+It's 2/3 as much code, but Rust is a higher-level language than C, and uses dependencies to manage argument parsing and output level control.